What are neuroendocrine tumors?

 The signs of pheochromocytomas (caused by excessive stress hormone production) are quite similar to thyroid carcinomas, but may also include loss of appetite, panting or trouble breathing, swelling of the abdomen, and collapse.
 Sometimes there may be no signs of cancer with pheochromocytomas and your pet may appear perfectly healthy.

 Your pet may also appear perfectly healthy with small-cell lung carcinomas and chemodectomas.
 It is only when the disease becomes very advanced that you may notice any signs.
-In these cases you may see coughing or trouble breathing, weakness, fatigue, and weight loss.
+In these cases, you may see coughing or trouble breathing, weakness, fatigue, and weight loss.

-If your pet has a glucagonoma or Merkel cell carcinoma you will see skin lesions.
+If your pet has a glucagonoma or Merkel cell carcinoma, you will see skin lesions.
 Glucagonomas cause crusting sores of the nose, elbows, genital area, and footpads, which can be very sore.
 Merkel cell carcinomas can appear as a single firm, flesh-colored or red nodule or plaque on the lips, ears, or toes or in the mouth.

 How are these tumors diagnosed?

 These tumors are diagnosed in a variety of ways, in relation to where they are located and how they affect the body.
 Some tumors are diagnosed in part with blood work.
-For example, with insulinomas blood work will show a low blood sugar along with a normal or high blood insulin.
+For example, with insulinomas, blood work will show a low blood sugar along with normal or high blood insulin.
 With gastrinomas, there will be higher than normal levels of gastrin in the blood.
-And with glucagonomas a specialized blood analysis (testing for amino acid, glucagon, and zinc levels) can be helpful for diagnosis.
+And with glucagonomas, a specialized blood analysis (testing for amino acid, glucagon, and zinc levels) can be helpful for diagnosis.

-"These tumors are diagnosed in a variety of ways, in relation to where they are located and how they affect the body."
+in relation to where they are located and how they affect the body."

-Imaging can be also be helpful to diagnose these tumors.
+Imaging can also be helpful to diagnose these tumors.
 This includes radiographs (X-rays), ultrasounds, computed tomography (CT scans), and magnetic resonance imaging (MRI).
 Imaging may demonstrate one or more tumor masses or signs that the tumor has spread to other areas of the body (such as the lungs).
 Some neuroendocrine tumors are found incidentally in the course of taking images for a completely different reason.
 This is very common with small-cell lung carcinomas and chemodectomas.

 To arrive at a definitive (exact) diagnosis, a tissue biopsy is needed.
 A tissue biopsy may be obtained by surgically removing the entire tumor or a portion of the tumor.
 To identify the type of cancer, the tumor or pieces of the tumor are examined by a veterinary pathologist under the microscope.
 This is called histopathology.
 For neuroendocrine tumors, special procedures are often necessary to make a diagnosis.
-Histopathology is not only helpful to make a diagnosis but can indicate how the tumor is likely to behave.
+Histopathology is not only helpful in making a diagnosis but can indicate how the tumor is likely to behave.

 How do these tumors typically progress?

-Most of these tumors have the tendency to spread to other areas of the body.
-The rate and extent of metastasis depends on the type of tumor.
-Common sites of metastasis include the lymph nodes, lungs, liver, kidneys, heart, bone, and brain.
 Staging (searching for potential spread to other locations in the body) is highly recommended for these tumors.
 This may include bloodwork, urinalysis, X-rays of the lungs, and an abdominal ultrasound or other imaging procedures.
 If any lymph nodes are enlarged or feel abnormal, further sampling may be pursued to determine if spread is present.

 What are the treatments for these tumors?